Skip to Content

 • Overcooked salmon can be dry and tough, so keep a close eye on it as it cooks.
 Use a food thermometer to check the internal temperature of the salmon.
 It is the best way to ensure you don’t overcook the fish.
 The recommended cooking temperature for salmon is 125°F (51°C).

-Furikake salmon on a bed of rice.
+Furikake salmon on rice.

 Serving Suggestions

-What to do With the Leftovers
+What to do with the Leftovers

-• Refrigerate Store leftovers in an airtight container for 3-4 days.
+• Refrigerate: Store leftovers in an airtight container for 3-4 days.

-• Freeze – Let the salmon cool completely.
+• Freeze: Let the salmon cool completely.
 Then, transfer the fillets to a freezer-safe container or bag.
 Leftover furikake salmon freezes for 4-6 months

-• Reheat You can bring the leftovers to temperature in the oven or cook it in the microwave for 30-40 seconds.
+• Reheat: You can bring the leftovers to temperature in the oven or cook it in the microwave for 30-40 seconds.

-• Repurpose – Add the leftover fish to rice or cauliflower rice, and make a furikake salmon rice bowl or turn it into a sushi hand roll.
+• Repurpose: Add the leftover fish to rice or cauliflower rice, and make a furikake salmon rice bowl or turn it into a sushi hand roll.

 Frequently Asked Questions